Theodore J. Conway: Post-War

 After the war, he was assigned to the Strategic Plans Branch of Operations Division (OPD).
 In 1948, Conway attended the Armed Forces Staff College and then served as instructor, returning to Washington in 1950 to attend the National War College.

-Conway went (at age 43) to the Army Airborne School and qualified as a parachutist before reporting to Fort Campbell to command the 188th Airborne Infantry Regiment.
+At the age of 43, Conway attended the Army Airborne School and qualified as a parachutist before reporting to Fort Campbell to command the 188th Airborne Infantry Regiment.
 Later he became chief of staff of the 11th Airborne Division.
 He served next with a NATO command, Allied Land Forces, Central Europe (ALFCE), with headquarters at Fontainebleau, France.

 Returning to the Pentagon in 1955, Conway was promoted to brigadier general and served as Director of Army Research.
 In 1959-60 he was with Korean Military Advisory Group (KMAG) in Wonju, Korea.
-In 1961 he was promoted to Major General and assumed command of the 82d Airborne Division.
+In 1961 he was promoted to major general and assumed command of the 82d Airborne Division.
 In 1962 he was posted to Bangkok as chief, U.S. Advisory Group, Thailand, and in 1963 to Seoul, South Korea, where he was promoted to lieutenant general and became deputy commanding general, Eighth U.S. Army.

 Back to the Pentagon in 1965, Conway became Assistant Chief of Staff for Force Development.
 Upon leaving this assignment he became commanding general of the Seventh United States Army Europe in Germany.

-His final active-duty assignment followed his promotion to full General in the summer of 1966, when he served as Commander-in-Chief of the U.S. Strike Command, headquartered at MacDill Air Force Base near Tampa, Florida.
+His final active-duty assignment followed his promotion to full general in the summer of 1966, when he served as commander-in-chief of the U.S. Strike Command, headquartered at MacDill Air Force Base near Tampa, Florida.
 He was concurrently commander-in-chief, Middle East, Southern Asia and Africa South of the Sahara.
 During this period he was honored as the Kermit Roosevelt Exchange Lecturer to the United Kingdom for 1969.

-Conway retired in July 1969, having completed more than 42 years of service to his country.
+Conway retired in July 1969, having completed more than 42 years of service.
 He then took an M.A. in international relations at the University of South Florida in 1975 followed by a PhD in military history from Duke University in 1985 at the age of 75.
-Conway died of cancer on September 11, 1990, and was buried in San Francisco National Cemetery.
+Conway died of cancer on 11 September 1990, and was buried in San Francisco National Cemetery.